sfengyuan/sga/README.md

 # Sga

-Frontend project generator with one command.
+Project generator with one command.

 This tool will not only generate skeletons, but also **install packages**.